purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 ### Hazards

-After the last optimization, the slowest part of the Unicode string parsing code changed to UTF-8 encoding.
+After the last optimization, the bottleneck of Unicode string parsing shifted to UTF-8 encoding.

-This is really funny, because UTF-8 is supposed to be really simple.
+This is funny, because UTF-8 is supposed to be really simple.
 To give a quick reminder, UTF-8 encodes codepoints in one of the following ways:

 - 1 byte: `0xxxxxxx`
 - 2 bytes: `110xxxxx 10xxxxxx`